GenericPirate/tmux/Getting-Started.md

 `C-b M-Up` and `C-b M-Down`.
 These use the `resize-pane` command.

 A single pane may be temporarily made to take up the whole window with `C-b z`, hiding any other panes.
-Pressing `C-b Z` again puts the pane and window layout back to how it was.
+Pressing `C-b z` again puts the pane and window layout back to how it was.
 This is called zooming and unzooming.
 A window where a pane has been zoomed is marked with a `Z` in the status line.
 Commands that change the size or position of panes in a window automatically unzoom the window.